 Members: A member (or members) plus an alternate shall be elected by the executive board by the

 fall executive board meeting in even-numbered years.
 (Only one may be a member of the executive board).
-The state president shall designate one member to serve as chairman.
+The state president shall designate one member to serve as chair.

 Responsibilities: